IIIF/cookbook-recipes/recipe/0253-using-transcript-file/v4/recipe.md

 Offering the transcript file(s) as an Annotation on the Canvas that contains the media file itself enables us to express the relationship between the two.
 The `provides` property of the Annotation can be used by the client to identify transcript files that should be usably rendered along with the resource.
 The `format` property of the Annotation can be used to determine if the transcript file format can be rendered directly to the user by the media viewer.

-In addition to this implementation, one could also offer transcripts as a series of timed textual annotations, making the text available in multiple ways.
+In addition to this implementation, one could also or instead offer a transcript as a series of time-coded textual annotations, making the text available in multiple ways.
 See [Using Annotations for Timed Text][0079-4].

 While captions, subtitles, and transcripts each present some text interpretation of the A/V content, the ways in which they are consumed by users differ.
 For a more detailed discussion about these differences see [Transcripts, Captions, and Subtitles - General Considerations][0231-4].
 For a particular comparison tho this recipe, note the [Using Caption Files with Video Content][0219-4] recipe.
 Caption/subtitle files, linked from a manifest using an Annotation with a `provides` value of `closedCaptions` or `subtitles`, accompany time-based media such as video or audio.
 The content of the files are text versions of the audio information in an audio or video resource.
 The content is time-coded so it can be presented at appropriate points in the time-based media resource.